kubearmor/k8tls/README.md

   * HIPAA mandates use of TLS but technically allows use of all versions of TLS.
   * 5G Security: [3GPP TS 33.501](https://www.etsi.org/deliver/etsi_ts/133500_133599/133501/15.04.00_60/ts_133501v150400p.pdf), Security architecture and procedures for 5G system mandates TLS across all control plane connections.
 * Operates in k8s, containerized, and non-containerized environments
+  * :rocket: Scans control + data plane services in k8s in full auto pilot mode.
+No user-inputs needed.
   * :infinity: Integrate this in CI/CD pipeline to identify use of insecure ports early.
 Json report option is available.
+  * :dart: No proxy or no sidecar implies no impact on runtime performance.

 ## Getting Started